-Welcome to Aberdeen Maritime Museum – a journey of discovery
+Welcome to Aberdeen Maritime Museum – open for exploration!

-From the top floor, enjoy fantastic views over Aberdeen Harbour, the oldest existing business in Britain, with a history that has spanned almost 900 years.
-Discover the harbour’s story through objects from the 13th to the 21st century which reveal Aberdeen’s global trade links, including rare archaeological finds excavated just a stone’s throw from the Museum.
+From the top floor of the Museum, enjoy fantastic views over the bustling Aberdeen Harbour - the oldest existing business in Britain has a history that has spanned almost 900 years.
+Discover the harbour’s story through objects that reveal Aberdeen’s global trade links, including rare archaeological finds excavated just a stone’s throw from the Museum.

 Stories of Aberdeen